-New York City designs include The Tricky Part, A Walk in the Woods (The Barrow Group), They, Themself and Schmerm (Public Theater UTR Festival INCOMING!); Danger Signals (New Ohio Theatre ICE Factory); Antigonick, Macbeth (Fordham University); False Stars (Paradise Factory Corkscrew Festival); Verano Verano (IATI, Latin ACE Award nomination); You Wouldn’t Expect (American Bard Theater).
-Regional designs include Bridges of Madison County (Philadelphia Theatre Company); Cymbeline (Yale Repertory Theater); The Square Root of Three Sisters (International Festival of Arts and Ideas); Beckett Shorts, The Flu Season (American Repertory Theater Institute).
+New York City designs include The Tricky Part, A Walk in the Woods (The Barrow Group), They, Themself and Schmerm (Public Theater UTR Festival INCOMING!); Danger Signals (New Ohio Theatre ICE Factory); Antigonick, Macbeth (Fordham University); False Stars (Paradise Factory Corkscrew Festival); Verano Verano (IATI, Latin ACE Award recipient & Premios ATI nominee); You Wouldn’t Expect (American Bard Theater).
+Regional designs include The Bridges of Madison County (Philadelphia Theatre Company); Cymbeline (Yale Repertory Theater); The Square Root of Three Sisters (International Festival of Arts and Ideas); Beckett Shorts, The Flu Season (American Repertory Theater Institute).
 International designs include Nanyang: The Musical (Singapore International Festival of Arts), Salomé: Woman of Valor (Vancouver Chutzpah Festival, Ashkenaz Toronto Festival), B O X (Edinburgh Festival Fringe).
 Independent projects: Angels, The Graveyard Book, Waiting.
-She is a resident designer with Albany Park Theater Project in Chicago, a graduate of Harvard College and Yale School of Drama, and a member of Wingspace Theatrical Design. elizabethmak.com.
+She is a resident designer with Albany Park Theater Project in Chicago, a graduate of Harvard College and Yale School of Drama, and a member of Wingspace Theatrical Design.

 The Nosebleed by Aya Ogawa.
 The Public Under the Radar Festival.
 January 4 and 9.
 Assistant Director / Associate Designer/ Stage Manager.